Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 ## Current Title: Animacy, Empathy Locus, and Logophoricity: An Individual-Differences Analysis of Reflexive Pronoun Resolution in Mandarin Chinese

 ## My thoughts
-- things to talk about with elsi:
+- things to talk about with Elsi:
-  - jun's thesis, meeting with jun and my ideas
+  - Jun's thesis, meeting with Jun, and my ideas
-  - Maybe consider to submit to camp?
+  - Maybe consider submitting to camp?
-  - the cogsci x gorilla grant if i want to recuit adult speakers for classifer project (also erjing's acquistion data)
+  - the cogsci x gorilla grant if I want to recruit adult speakers for classifier project (also Erjing's acquisition data)

 ## current research questions
 1. How syntactic factors (e.g., locality, syntactic position) and non-syntactic factors (e.g., verb semantics, perspective, discourse) impact reflexive resolution in Chinese?